Home > Analyses > Utilities > PPL Corporation

 Financial Performance & Fundamental Metrics

-I will analyze PPL Corporation’s income statement, key financial ratios, and dividend payout policy to provide a clear view of its financial health and stability.
+I analyze PPL Corporation’s income statement, key financial ratios, and dividend payout policy to assess its core profitability and shareholder returns.

 Income Statement

-The table below presents PPL Corporation’s key income statement figures for the fiscal years 2020 through 2024, reflecting revenue, expenses, profits, and earnings per share.
+The table below summarizes PPL Corporation’s key income statement figures for fiscal years 2021 through 2025 in USD.

 income statement